davidcortesortuno/paper-2020_real-space_imaging_of_confined_magnetic_skyrmion_tubes/README.md

 ![](figures/sk_tubes_vorticity_im.png)

-This repository contains the scripts and notebooks to reproduce the simulations and numerical data shown in **Resonant X-Ray Imaging of Confined Magnetic Skyrmion Tubes** by *M. T. Birch, D. Cortés-Ortuño,  L. A. Turnbull, M. N.
+This repository contains the scripts, notebooks and experimental data to reproduce the figures, simulations and numerical data shown in **Resonant X-Ray Imaging of Confined Magnetic Skyrmion Tubes** by *M. T. Birch, D.
-Wilson, F. Groß, N.  Träger, A. Laurenson, N. Bukin, S. H. Moody, M. Weigand,
+Cortés-Ortuño,  L. A. Turnbull, M. N.  Wilson, F. Groß, N.  Träger, A.
+Laurenson, N. Bukin, S. H. Moody, M.  Weigand, G. Schütz, H. Popescu, R. Fan,
-G. Schütz, H. Popescu, R. Fan, P. Steadman, J. A. T. Verezhak, G. Balakrishnan,
+P. Steadman, J. A. T. Verezhak, G.  Balakrishnan, J. C. Loudon, A. C.
-J. C. Loudon, A. C.  Twitchett-Harrison, O. Hovorka, H. Fangohr, F. Ogrin, J.
+Twitchett-Harrison, O. Hovorka, H. Fangohr, F. Ogrin, J.  Gräfe and P. D.
-Gräfe and P. D.  Hatton*.
+Hatton*.

+Both simulation and experimental data analysis are performed using Python with the Matplotlib, Jupyter, Scipy, Numpy and h5py libraries.

+Jupyter notebooks are provided to process the experimental data and reproduce the STXM, X-Ray Holography and LTEM images, which are shown as Figures 3, 4 and 5 in the paper.

 Simulation scripts are based on the finite difference micromagnetic code OOMMF with the extension to simulate DMI for materials with symmetry class *T*: